ifnowcode/gridiron/README.md

 [https://ifnowcode.github.io/gridiron](https://ifnowcode.github.io/gridiron)

----

-Disclaimer: This was created by AI as focused ipsum lorem.

----

 Gridiron is a fast, tactical, turn-based football-inspired strategy game rendered entirely on an HTML5 canvas.

 Players (or AIs) move pieces across a grid, tackle opponents, carry the ball, and score goals using deterministic Manhattan-distance movement.